English Language and Literature majors have rich opportunities to explore their studies hands-on, both abroad and in the classroom.

 Professor Sean Morris leads Whittier students on the trip to discover how text and history overlap.
 Students get to know the real places and people that inspired Chaucer’s story, such as through a scavenger hunt in the historic English cathedral city of Canterbury.

-Travel to Greece and Rome
+Exploring Stories in Greece and Rome

 On her study abroad JanTerm trip to Greece and Rome, Professor Wendy Furman-Adams helps students engage with a history as turbulent as modern day.

 Among the temples, statues, marketplaces, theatres, and homes of classical Greece and Rome, students explore how some of the world’s most remarkable writers—Homer, Plato, and Virgil, to name a few—sought wisdom and solace in works that still possess edge and relevance.
+The class walks straight into storied history, from the impressive stony stadium of the Colosseum to the same salt-sprayed shores found in Greek myth, and returns home with a rich understanding of how ancient cultures are relevant to our modern day.

 Moving to the Front of the Class